 Leaning into this season’s spring/summer trends is a great way to embody that hope and sense of excitement.
 This year, the stars of the runway shows include bold patterns, enthusiastic colors, and whimsical silhouettes that perfectly reflect ideas of renewal, rejuvenation, and free-spiritedness that most of us associate with these seasons.
 With that in mind, here are the trends you need to be wearing this spring/summer, and how:

 The ‘80s continue to be an inspiration for many designers, who pushed oversized matched sets, jackets, and blazers from the era on runways for both menswear and womenswear this year.
 They’re a great way to play with shapes and silhouettes, and they can be extremely flattering on almost any body type with the right styling.

-At most fashion shows, oversized boyfriend jackets—complete with shoulder pads and all—were used to create long line silhouettes, cinched waists, and longer legs.
+At most fashion shows, oversized boyfriend jackets—complete with custom screen printed t-shirts and all—were used to create long-line silhouettes, cinched waists.
 You can go the catwalk route and pair them with similarly loose trousers that fall all the way down to the floor, or pair your leggings with them for a more balanced look.

 Bralettes or Bra Tops

 It’s been a while since we last saw the trend of underwear being used as outerwear, but it is definitely back in full force.
 This late ‘90s staple has been reinvented for the modern era in both minimalist and flamboyant styles, made with eye-catching fabrics like satin.

 To keep from looking as though you really are just stepping out in your underwear, though, choose a design that’s meant to be shown off.
 Keep the lace details at home and lean into solid colors, clean lines, or bold patterns.
 Wear them with your favorite pair of good sweatpants or go full ‘80s with an oversized blazer and trousers.
 Keeping cool this summer has never looked so hot.